ubiquity/ubiquibot/README.md

 ## How to create a new release

-1. Update the version in package.json: `yarn version --new-version x.x.x`
+1. Update the version in package.json: `bun version --new-version x.x.x`
 2. Commit and create a new tag: `git commit -am x.x.x && git tag -am x.x.x`
 3. Push tags: `git push origin v"x.x.x"`
 4. The Github action will create a release by recognizing the version tag